marcominerva/SqlDatabaseVectorSearch/README.md

-# SQL Server Vector Search Sample
+# SQL Database Vector Search Sample
 A repository that showcases the Vector Support in Azure SQL Database to perform embeddings and RAG